avolny/ez/README.md

 `ff` can be used as a decorator for both functions and classes (and their methods), simply as `@ff`, this automatically tracks all calls of decorated function (or method from decorated class) and prints argument names with values of the call, return values and all the prints that happened during the call are included in dictionary that contains the sub-tree of the call hierarchy.

-This works in addition to all introduced concepts, while all the prints that happen during a call are included in the hierarchical structure. you can clearly see what was printed in what sub-call of what sub-tree of all the calls, you have to do very little for it. just include `@ff` before your function or class.
+this works in addition to all introduced concepts, while all the prints that happen during a call are included in the hierarchical structure. you can clearly see what was printed in what sub-call of what sub-tree of all the calls, you have to do very little for it. just include `@ff` before your function or class.

 when working on something bigger, decorating all functions or classes would blow up your print output so it becomes desirable to inspect and print just the functions you are interested in. for that use `ff` to decorate function just for a single call. `ff(myfunc)(arg1,arg2,arg3)` is equivalent to defining `myfunc` with the `@ff` decorator and calling it. also, `@ff` maintains structure if you use it only for some methods in the call tree.